Ahren-Chen/SecureChatApplication/README.md

 17. Run `./sdkmanager system-images;android-34;google_apis;x86_64`
 18. Run `avdmanager create avd --name android34 --package "system-images;android-34;google_apis;x86_64"` and use default settings
 19. Run `emulator -avd android34`
-20. Navigate to where the apk file is stored and run `abd install app-release.apk`
+20. Navigate to where the apk file is stored (Default is SecureChatApplication/app/release), copy it over to `cmdline-tools`, navigate over there and run `abd install app-release.apk`

 # Alternate way to run:
 1. Ensure that Java JDK version 8 or higher is installed. run `java -version` and see that it is "1.8.____"